Renusri08/react/readme.md

     "last 2 firefox version"
   ]
 if we use browserlist in package.json like above, it supports the last 2 versions here.

+# SCRIPTS

+till now we opened our project in devloper mode(or executed) using the command NPX PARCEL INDEX.HTML but now by writting this is in package.json
+"scripts":{
+    "start":"parcel index.html"
+    "build":"parcel build index.html"
+    "test":"jest"
+  }
+# npm run start or npm start
+we have replaced npx parcel  index.html with just npm start or npm run start. we defined like we can use "start" keyword in the place of "parcel index.html" while executing "npm run start" this is enough, and in the same way "build","test" also.

+# BABEL

+IT IS A TRANSPLIER CONVERTS JSX TO JAVASCRIPT CODE AND JS CODE FROM ONE VERSION TO ANOTHER VERSIONS.

+# IN JSX (LIKE HTML CODE WE USED TO CREATE REACT ELEMENTS)
+WE WRITE LIKE THIS
+const jsxheading = <h1 id="heading">created react element using jsx</h1>;
+const jsxheading = <h1 id="heading" className="head">created react element using jsx</h1>;
+here we use className in tag attribute not class. in jsx  for attributes we have to use camelCase (first letter small and from then every word start letter capital) if the jsx code is more than one line we have to wrap it in ()paranthesis(babel needs to understand start and end of the jsx)

+# REACT COMPONENTS
+TWO TYPES:
+CLASS BASED COMPONENET-OLD WAY
+FUNCIONAL COMPONENT-NEW WAY(MOSTLY USED PRESENT) this is a js function(it may be arrow function also) which returns a piece of jsx code.

+this is how we render react elements
+# root.render(element);
+this is how we render react components
+# root.render(<componentname/>)
+and while defining function (react component) its name should start with capital letter.

+# component composititon
+rendering and using one component in another component.

+# differences between react element and react component
+A React Element is a plain JavaScript object that describes what you want to render on the screen.

+A React Component is a function or class that returns React elements.

+React Elements are created using React.createElement() or JSX like <h1>Hello</h1>.

+React Components are defined using functions or classes, such as function Welcome() { return <h1>Hello</h1>; }.

+React Elements are static and do not contain any logic or state.

+React Components can include logic, accept props, and manage state.

+React Elements are the building blocks of the UI.

+React Components are blueprints that generate elements dynamically.

+A React Element represents a single UI node.

+A React Component can return multiple elements and structure complex UIs.

+React Elements are like snapshots of UI.

+React Components are like reusable templates that generate those snapshots.

+Let me know if you want code examples or analogies for these too!

+# JSX
+JSX protects against injection attacks by escaping any embedded JavaScript expressions before rendering them in the browser, so malicious code cannot be executed as HTML or script.

+# wrapping more than one elements in single parent for jsx code
+you do need one single parent wrapper around multiple JSX elements.

+JSX must return only one parent element.
+So when you're returning multiple elements (like an <h1> and an <h3>), you must wrap them in something.